grantcolley/blazor-notes/README.md

 Render mode is applied using a `@rendermode` directive on the component instance or on the component definition

-- **Static Server	Static** - server-side rendering (static SSR)	Server
+- **Static Server** - Static server-side rendering (static SSR)	Server
 - **Interactive Server** -	Interactive server-side rendering (interactive SSR) using Blazor Server	Server
-- **Interactive WebAssembly** -	Client-side rendering (CSR) using Blazor WebAssembly†	Client
+- **Interactive WebAssembly** -	Client-side rendering (CSR) using Blazor WebAssembly
 - **Interactive Auto** -	Interactive SSR using Blazor Server initially and then CSR on subsequent visits after the Blazor bundle is downloaded

 > [!IMPORTANT]
 > Prerendering is enabled by default for interactive components.

 ##### Enabling Interactive Render Modes
 A Blazor Web App must be configured to support interactive render modes in it's `Program.cs`.
-Individual components are still required to declare their render mode.

 **Component builder extensions** adds services to support rendering Interactive Server `AddInteractiveServerComponents` or Interactive WebAssembly components `AddInteractiveWebAssemblyComponents`.